eciii/pkdb/Containers - Docker.md

 The word "docker" might refer to:

 - The company.
 I'll refer to it as Docker Inc.
 - The binary that provides a command-line interface to interact with the docker daemon.
 The associated gitrepo is https://github.com/docker/cli.
-I'll refer to this project/componentas docker-cli.
+I'll refer to this project/component as docker-cli.
 - The actual docker gitrepo https://github.com/docker/docker.
 This gitrepo contained the docker daemon.
 It now redirects to https://github.com/moby/moby.
 I'll refer to this project/component as moby-dockerd (to also distinguish it from the [[Containers - Moby|Moby]] project umbrella).

 ---